-Early adopters simply held the smartphone up to the eyepiece, and snapped shots.
+Early adopters simply held the smartphone up to the eyepiece and snapped shots.
 I’ve done this myself, and got a couple of okay early shots of the moon, but anything else was beyond me.
 I just can’t hold it steady enough.
 I also don’t have the patience.

 Moderate adopters bought simple adapters that came out from various manufacturers and basically gives a series of little clamps to lock on to your phone in one part and an eye-piece in another.
-Sounds simple enough, but it’s misleading.
+It sounds simple enough, but it’s misleading.
 For one thing, all phones are different sizes so the phone clamps have to be adjustable i.e. not exactly perfectly sized or lined up.
-Particularly because some phones put the camera in the corner of the back, others put it in the centre, others in the opposite corner, etc. So after you mount the phone to the adapter, you have to centre a mounting ring over your eyepiece to get it lined up (most newbies make the same mistakes I have done which is to try and centre the camera over the eyepiece rather than first centreing the eyepiece ring over the phone’s camera port, and then adding the EP last).
+Particularly because some phones put the camera in the corner of the back, others put it in the centre, others in the opposite corner, etc. So after you mount the phone to the adapter, you have to centre a mounting ring over your eyepiece to get it lined up (most newbies make the same mistakes I have done which is to try and centre the camera over the eyepiece rather than first centring the eyepiece ring over the phone’s camera port and then adding the EP last).

 Current adopters are excited by seeing some of the great work that is out there (like Andrew Symes’ on Twitter — @FailedProtostar) and seeing just what is possible.
 For these adopters, and to some extent the others, you quickly divide into two camps: iOS users and Android users.

 - Android — Within the Android world, all the cameras are different: some support API1, some API2; some have great cameras, some have good; some let you play with settings, some don’t; some will save in RAW, most won’t.
 But even without the variations in the hardware, there is no clear winner in the app world on the scale of Night Cap.
 If you go by popularity, probably Camera FV-5 comes the closest, and it has lots of power.
 Although it doesn’t include a video mode, that’s a separate app.
 Sigh.
 Anyway, the point is, it’s just not as robust or streamlined as the iOS option.
-Just about everyone out there who is doing AWESOME stuff out of the gate is using iPhone.
+Just about everyone out there who is doing AWESOME stuff out of the gate is using an iPhone.
 Despite the larger Android market share, I would say “awesome smartphone AP” is about 90% iOS and 10% Android.

 Enough context, what am I doing?

-I tried webcam stuff, but it was something I pushed to the backburner after a few tries, with the intent to focus on visual observing until I felt that I had that well-covered.
+I tried webcam stuff, but it was something I pushed to the back-burner after a few tries, with the intent to focus on visual observing until I felt that I had that well-covered.
 Five years later, I don’t have it nailed, although the alignment process is fixed.
-I tried DSLR and have all the parts, just haven’t quite nailed the process and setup yet, but again, put it to the backburner.
+I tried DSLR and have all the parts, just haven’t quite nailed the process and set up yet, but again, put it to the back-burner.
 The point-and-shoot option is still on my list once I nail smartphones as I would like at some point to take four images of the same thing(s) with all four just to show what I can get with a bit of practice and minimal skill.

-Which leaves me in the beginner’s AP world of snapping photos at the eyepiece with my Android phone running Camera FV-5.
+This leaves me in the beginner’s AP world of snapping photos at the eyepiece with my Android phone running Camera FV-5.
 I tried a bunch of other apps, none were even close to giving me what I want on my Samsung Note 4.
 I can’t save in RAW, but I’m fine with JPGs.
 I’m aiming more for souvenir web photos than printing enlargements or giant murals.
 I’m getting a few shots, but nothing spectacular, and it’s hard to figure out where I need to make my improvements.
 There are x steps in the process.